microsoft/applicationinsights-react-native/README.md

     ms.date="08/24/2015"/>

 ## Getting Started

->**This plugin relies on [`react-native-device-info`](https://github.com/rebeccahughes/react-native-device-info).
+> By Default: **This plugin relies on [`react-native-device-info`](https://github.com/rebeccahughes/react-native-device-info).
 You must install and link this package.
 Keep `react-native-device-info` up-to-date to collect the latest device names using your app.**
+>
+> Since v3, support for accessing the DeviceInfo has been abstracted into an interface ```IDeviceInfoModule``` to enable you to use / set your own device info module.
+This interface uses the same function names and result `react-native-device-info`.

 ```zsh
 npm install --save @microsoft/applicationinsights-react-native @microsoft/applicationinsights-web